A virtualized environment allows a user to test drive an operating

 This screen is used to set the size (or upper limit) of the virtual

 machine.
-If planning to install TrueOS® into the virtual machine,
+If planning to install TrueOS® as the guest OS on the virtual

-increase the size to at least 20 GB or an error will display during
+machine, increase the size to at least 20 GB or an error will

-the TrueOS® installation.
-If planning to install KDE, GNOME, multiple
+display during the TrueOS® installation.
+If planning to install KDE,

-desktop managers, or applications within the virtual machine, choose at
+GNOME, multiple desktop managers, or applications within the virtual

-least 50 GB.
-Whatever size is set, be sure the computer has enough
+machine, choose at least 50 GB.
+Whatever size is set, be sure the

-Once the selections are made, press Create to finish using
+Once the selections are made, click Create to finish using

 the wizard.
 The virtual machine will now show up in the left box, as